-In the final installment of Caravanners vs. Truckies part three on RVDaily, we look at doing the right thing, and how to be truck friendly!
+In the final instalment of Caravanners vs. Truckies part three on RVDaily, we look at doing the right thing, and how to be truck friendly!

 10 TIPS FOR BEING TRUCK FRIENDLY